 A coaching authorization is available to those who do not hold an Iowa teaching license.
 Both the authorization and endorsement qualify an individual to serve as a head coach, assistant, or volunteer coach in any sport offered in Iowa public schools.

 One Course At A Time provides flexibility in class scheduling and diversity in student experiences.
 Kinesiology courses combine lecture and discussion sessions with lab activities, provide opportunities for you to engage in practical applications, and offer a variety of off-campus experiences.
 Because you enroll in a single course each block, entire courses can visit facilities and professionals at work in the field.
 You will have the flexibility to engage in one- or two-block internships, or work with faculty members on advanced projects of scholarly interest.

 Research and internships

-Cornell’s One Course At A Time curriculum offers students the unique opportunity to immerse themselves full-time in exciting and varied internships and research projects to supplement their coursework.
-At the end of their college career, our majors are prepared to pursue a broad array of graduate programs and career options.
+Cornell’s One Course At A Time curriculum offers you the unique opportunity to immerse yourself full-time in exciting and varied internships and research projects to supplement your coursework.
+At the end of your college career, a kinesiology major will have prepared you to pursue a broad array of graduate programs and career options.